Straight to the Point

 The Tests

-• Cast Iron Pans Test: We preheated two cast iron pans to 500ºF in the oven and timed how long we could hold onto each one while wearing the grill gloves before the heat was intolerable.
-We also noted how well each pair of gloves gripped the pans.
+- Cast Iron Pans Test: I preheated two cast iron pans to 500ºF in the oven and timed how long I could tolerably hold onto each one while wearing the grill gloves.
+I also noted how well each pair of gloves gripped the pans.

-• Charcoal Grill Test: We held our hands over a charcoal grill to see how long it took before the heat became too much.
+- Charcoal Grill Test: I held my hands over a charcoal grill to see how long it took before the heat became too much.

-• Flexibility Tests: We lifted a charcoal grill cover and picked up a pair of tongs to see how flexible each set of gloves was.
+- Flexibility Tests: I lifted a charcoal grill cover and picked up a pair of tongs to see how flexible each set of gloves was.

-• Firepit Tests (Winners-Only): We placed a log into a burning firepit to see how well the winning pairs could grasp a large log and how heat-resistant the gloves were.
+- Firepit Tests (Winners-Only): I placed a log into a burning firepit to see how well the winning pairs could grasp a large log and how heat-resistant the gloves were.

-• Usability/Cleanup Tests: We noted how well each set of gloves fit both small and large hands, how comfortable they were to wear, and how easy it was to make a fist.
-We looked for signs of discoloration and ran each set of machine-washable gloves through the washing machine; we also hand-washed the non-machine-washable pairs to check for durability.
+- Usability/Cleanup Tests: I noted how comfortable they were to wear and how easy it was to make a fist.
+I looked for signs of discoloration and ran each set of machine-washable gloves through the washing machine.
+I also hand-washed the non-machine-washable pairs to check for durability.

 What We Learned